 - Fit Club meets on Thursday nights at 6 for free workouts, meal planning help, and support to get healthy.

-Group leaders (and those who are thinking of starting or hosting a group) also get together about once a month to connect, play, learn, and swap ideas.
-If you would like to join us, watch the Sunday announcements or contact Bonnie for the next get-together date.
+Group leaders (and those who are thinking of starting or hosting a group) also get together on the first Monday of each month to connect, play, learn, and swap ideas.
+Contact Bonnie for more details.

 What do You Talk About?